5 Best Float Fishing Lines For 2023

 Float Fishing Line

-I have been float fishing with spinning reels and Centerpin reels for over 30 years and as a river guide, I know from experience that some float lines work better than others.
-In this article, I will discuss the best float fishing line and why some are good and some are not.
+I have been float fishing with spinning reels and Centerpin reels for over 30 years, and as a river guide, I know from experience that some float fishing lines work better than others.
+After testing out just about every line that guys use for float fishing, I will discuss the best lines and why some are good and some are not.

-Our Top Picks For Best Float Fishing Line
+Our Quick Picks For Best Lines For Float Fishing

-The best float fishing line that I like and use on all my steelhead float rods is 8lb Raven Mainline in the high-viz yellow color.
-The best float fishing line for trout is 6 pound Raven Mainline.
-There are a few other good options that some anglers prefer and you need to know how to set up the leader properly for a colored line.
+The best line for Centerpin and float fishing that I use on all my steelhead float rods is 8lb Raven Mainline in the high-viz yellow color.
+The best line to use for float fishing for trout is 6-pound Raven Mainline, and the best line for salmon is 12 pounds.

 Something else to consider is what species you are fishing for.
-While 8 pound line might be great for steelhead and trout, it’s too light if you plan to fish for salmon with the same reel.
+While an 8-pound line might be great for steelhead and trout in smaller rivers, it’s too light if you plan to fish for salmon in larger rivers.

-Using a great float fishing line like the Raven Mainline for any species will improve your drifts and prevent some of the problems that can occur when using the wrong line or the wrong size of line.
+Using a great fishing line that is actually designed for float fishing, such as Raven Mainline will improve your drifts and prevent some of the problems that can occur when using the wrong line or the wrong size of line.

 An angler using the right pound test leader for steelhead on a wooded rivers

-I’ve had my hands on probably over 500 float reels and I have used just about all the different lines that anglers use when float fishing, and trust me, there is a performance difference between lines.
+I’ve had my hands on probably over 300 float reels, and I have used just about all the different lines that anglers use when float fishing.
+Trust me, there is a performance difference between the lines.
 I will discuss this all below.

 The Best Line For Centerpin Fishing